 - DA Form 67-10-4, Strategic Grade Plate General Officer Evaluation Report.

 None of these forms should be confused with the DD Form 67, Form Processing Action Request.
 The DD 67 is a form used to request the issuance of a new Army-related form and to cancel or renew an existing one.

 Use this document along with the DA Form 67-9, Officer Evaluation Report during the process of officer evaluation.

 Use this form to provide the Department of Army Headquarters (HQDA) with information about the rated officer's competence, mental and physical condition and potential for promotion.

-This version of the form 67-10 is used for evaluating brigadier generals (BG) and higher ranking officers.
+This version of the evaluation report is used for evaluating brigadier generals (BG) and higher-ranking officers.